-Under the leadership of CEO Mike Jeffries, the mission of Abercrombie & Fitch, the rhetoric about Abercrombie & Fitch, and the leadership decisions of Abercrombie & Fitch were all about building the value of the Abercrombie & Fitch "brand."
-The products, the customer experience, and the employee experience at Abercrombie & Fitch retail stores all revolved around "the brand" and the enormous value that Jeffries assigned to it.
+Under the leadership of CEO Mike Jeffries, the mission of Abercrombie & Fitch, the rhetoric about Abercrombie & Fitch, and the leadership decisions of Abercrombie & Fitch were all geared toward building the value of the Abercrombie & Fitch brand.
+The products, the customer experience, and the employee experience at Abercrombie & Fitch retail stores were all designed to reflect the value that Jeffries conferred to the brand.

-While Jeffries seemed to fully embrace the notion that intangible brands can contribute enormous tangible value to a retail company, what he didn't seem to fully understand was the difference between brand image, which is found it a company's masterful marketing campaigns, and brand reality, which is found in a company's masterful products and customer experiences.
+While Jeffries seemed to fully embrace the notion that intangible brands can contribute enormous tangible value to a retail company, he did not understand the difference between brand image, created through a company's masterful marketing campaigns, and brand reality, a company's masterful products and customer experiences.

-To take that brand image vs. brand reality theory out of the conceptual and into the practical, I recall a conversation that I had in a coffee shop in Toowoomba, Australia not long after Mike Jeffries' created a global consumer uprising against Abercrombie & Fitch with some remarks about plus sized teens which many found to be insulting at best and blatantly discriminatory at worst.
+To take that brand image vs. brand reality theory out of the conceptual and into the practical, I recall a conversation that I had in a coffee shop in Toowoomba, Australia.
+Mike Jeffries had just created a global consumer uprising against Abercrombie & Fitch with some remarks about plus-sized teens that many found insulting at best and blatantly discriminatory at worst.

-Before the Mike mocking subsided, Elsa, a Hollister-wearing German said, "I got this [Hollister-branded] t-shirt in a $5 bin when I was in New York.
+Before the Mike-mocking subsided, Elsa—a German who wears Abercrombie & Fitch brand Hollister—said, "I got this [Hollister-branded] T-shirt in a $5 bin when I was in New York.
 I don't shop at the Hollister store in Germany."
 When I asked why not, she said, "Because look at it!
 It looks like it's been washed a thousand times and I have not worn it much.
-Their stuff is not such good quality so I'm not going to pay $30 for a t-shirt."
+Their stuff is not such good quality, so I'm not going to pay $30 for a T-shirt."

 Of all the derisive remarks that were batted around the table after that—and some of them were pretty ruthless—Elsa's remark would probably have been the most disturbing to Mike Jeffries.
 Not the part about the clothes being poor quality, but the part about the $5 bin.
-It's no secret that Mike Jeffries despised discount pricing.
-And whether there ever really was such a thing as a $5 bin in a New York Hollister store or not, the fact that a $5 price point would ever be associated with a Hollister garment—even in casual coffee house conversation—is probably enough to make Jeffries lose his private-jet-white-glove-served lunch.
+Mike Jeffries despised discount pricing, and the fact that a $5 price point would ever be associated with a Hollister garment—even in casual coffee house conversation—would have horrified Jeffries.

 Disconnect Between Image and Quality

-While Jeffries was seemingly singularly focused on building a brand image that would justify high-end prices, he forgot to notice that the quality of some of the merchandise he was selling had become low-end cheap.
-But the customers didn't fail to notice.
-And they didn't think it was cool, no matter what the latest Abercrombie & Fitch marketing campaign told them to think.
+While Jeffries was seemingly singularly focused on building a brand image that would justify high-end prices, he forgot to notice that the quality of some of the merchandise he was selling was subpar, and customers didn't fail to notice.
+No marketing department could fix that.

 Mike Jeffries' employment contract reportedly expired on February 1, 2014.
 Surprisingly it was renewed for one more year after that.
 Not so surprisingly, Abercrombie & Fitch continued on its downward spiral, and rumor had it that Mike Jeffries was allowed to resign in December 2014 in order to not end his 22-year Abercrombie & Fitch career with an "ousted" label.